ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

   request a few days to review available information before voting.

+While any voting member(s) do not have a position recorded, the result will be determined as follows:

-- If a vote has not received all votes, but has enough affirmative votes that it would pass if all remaining votes were dissents, and at least 7 days have elapsed since the vote was started, then the chair can decide to declare the vote closed and successful.
+- If there are enough affirmative votes that the question would pass if all remaining positions were dissents and at least 7 days have elapsed since the vote was started, then the chair can decide to declare the vote closed and successful.
 This avoids deadlock if a voting member is unable or unwilling to vote.

-- If a vote has not received all votes, but has at least 7 affirmative votes and no more than 2 dissenting votes, and at least 7 days have elapsed since the vote was started, and the vote has also been discussed as part of a teleconference or meeting in which the vote on the agenda at least a week in advance, then the chair can decide to declare the vote closed and successful.
+- If there are at least 7 affirmative votes, no more than 2 dissenting votes, at least 7 days have elapsed since the vote was started, and the question has also been discussed as part of a teleconference or meeting where the question was on the agenda at least a week in advance, then the chair can decide to declare the vote closed and successful.

+- Otherwise,
-- If a vote has not received all votes, and neither of the above scenarios are met, the vote remains open.
+  the vote remains open.
 This means that when a certain number of voting members do not respond, the end of the vote will be deferred.
 This can be used as a mechanism to allow for more discussion.